Nederlands

 The finds on the second row seem to deviate from the normal way of doing in Madeira.
 There is no fallen rock and the top of the cliff is unusual.
 It's enough to rotate the image to understand what happened.
 The cliff top metamorphoses into two fallen boulders giving the panel the expected appearance.
 The signs are wrongly mounted.
 (Find a plausible excuse in Armenia.)

-Sometimes the warning triangle is integrated in a larger board with some extra text like Perigo, queda de pedras.
-In that case there is more freedom in the drawing of the stones.
+Sometimes the warning triangle is integrated in a larger board with some extra text like Perigo, queda de pedras (Queda means falling).

-Path: Home / Country list / Rocks in Madeira e-mail:
+Path: Home / Country list / Falling Rock Signs / Falling Rock Signs in Madeira

-More roadsigns from Madeira: Men at work - Children's crossing
+More roadsigns from Madeira: Men at work - Children's Crossing signs

-Road signs from Portugal: Men at work - Children's crossing - Falling rocks
+Road signs from Portugal: Men at work - Children's crossing signs - Falling rock signs